 Ongoing actions from the 2015 plan and proposed new mitigation actions were rated as High or Medium priority (actions considered low priority are not included in the update of this plan).
-The results of this effort are summarized in the table below, including a description of each mitigation action, the action's priority, and the offices, departments or agencies responsible for implementing the action.
+The results of this effort are summarized in the table below, including a description of each mitigation action, timeframe for completion, estimated cost, priority, and the entity or entities responsible for implementing the action.